archipel-network/archipel-core/doc/ud3tn_aap.md

 ### BIBE Bundle transmission request (SENDBIBE)

 The *SENDBIBE* message can only be sent by the so called upper layer or a client (application).
-It contains the destination EID and the payload data as follows:
+It contains the destination EID and a BIBE Protocol Data Unit as payload data as follows:

 ```
 +--------+--------+--------+--------+--------+--------+--------+--------+